 Choosing a Natural Third Stage

 Choosing to forego preventative oxytocics, to clamp late (if at all), and to deliver the placenta by our own effort all require forethought, commitment, and that we choose birth attendants that are comfortable and experienced with these choices.

 A natural third stage is more than this, however – we must ensure respect for the emotional and hormonal processes of both mother and baby, remembering how unique this time is.
-Michel Odent stresses the importance of not interrupting, even with words, and believes that ideally the new mother feels unobserved and uninhibited in the first encounter with her baby.
-(Odent 1992) This level of non-interference is uncommon, even in home and birth centre settings.
+Michel Odent stresses the importance of not interrupting, even with words, and believes that ideally, the new mother feels unobserved and uninhibited in the first encounter with her baby.
+(Odent 1992) This level of non-interference is uncommon, even in home and birth center settings.